 Small-scale vegetable farms (<15 acres) commonly depend on intensive, repeated tillage that is detrimental to soils and long-term productivity while continuing to struggle with weeds.
 For these farms, the consequences of heavy tillage are magnified by land constraints for sufficient cover crop windows and the high material and labor costs associated with organic mulches and amendments.
 These farmers represent an increasing majority of Northeast vegetable farms but there are few examples of successful reduced tillage (RT) and no-tillage (NT) management with scale-appropriate tools and equipment.
 These farmers have many concerns with reducing tillage, including weed and plant residue management, low soil temperatures and fertility, and poor crop establishment and/or lower yields.
 While RT strategies have been demonstrated to improve labor efficiencies and profitability on larger farms, benefits have been slow to accrue for smaller farms.

-To advance adoption of RT on these small-scale vegetable farms, we will investigate opaque plastic tarps as a low-cost, labor-saving practice to reduce tillage intensity and add management flexibility.
+To advance adoption of RT on these small-scale vegetable farms, we investigated black plastic tarps as a low-cost, labor-saving practice to reduce tillage intensity and add management flexibility.
 Despite farmer interest in tarping to address weed challenges, there has been little research that explores tarping as an RT strategy under a range of small-scale vegetable production systems.
-Our approach is designed to use tarps to overcome commonly cited concerns with RT.
-Our research and extension team, which includes our farmer advisors, will bring together expertise across the Northeast region (NY, ME, MA, PA) to take a whole-systems approach to advancing RT for these producers.
+Our approach was designed to use tarps to overcome commonly cited concerns with RT.
+Our research and extension team, which included our farmer advisors, brought together expertise across the Northeast region to take a whole-systems approach to advancing RT for these producers.

-Our integrated research and education effort starts with farmer-centered workshops using Dialogue Education (DE) strategies that facilitate peer-peer learning.
-Together, farmers will identify opportunities for RT, evaluate tarp rotation strategies to reduce risks of RT, and design individualized on-farm RT transition plans specific to their own goals.
-Subsequent farmer-led on-farm experimentation will be supported over multiple years through direct consulting, virtual discussion groups, webinars, and field days that help farmers evaluate and share their results, participate in knowledge sharing networks, and learn research findings to foster continued innovation of these RT systems.
+Our integrated research and education effort started with farmer-centered workshops using Dialogue Education (DE) strategies that facilitate peer-peer learning.
+Together, farmers identified opportunities for RT in their rotation, evaluated tarping strategies, and developed RT transition plans specific to their own goals.
+Subsequent farmer-led experimentation supported over multiple years through direct consulting, webinars, conference workshops, and field days helped farmers evaluate and share their results, participate in knowledge sharing networks, and learn research findings to foster continued innovation of these RT systems.

-Using established permanent bed systems trials (NY, ME) with a history of different soil and crop management regimes, our research will explore how tarping, tillage and additional soil management practices change soil fertility, weed dynamics, and crop performance and the needed labor, equipment and other inputs required to improve success of RT and NT for small-scale vegetables.
+Using an established permanent bed systems trials (NY, ME) with a history of different soil and crop management regimes, our research explored how tarping, tillage and additional soil management practices changed soil fertility, weed dynamics, and crop performance and the needed labor, equipment and other inputs required to improve success of RT and NT for small-scale vegetables.

 1) Tarping will lower weed pressure and labor use and increase available soil nitrogen, crop productivity and profitability across tillage systems (Obj.
 1)

-2) Tarping benefits will be greatest in no-till relative to conventional and shallow tillage systems (Obj.
+2) Tarping effects will be greatest in no-till relative to conventional and shallow tillage systems (Obj.
 1).

 3) Tarping impacts on weeds, labor use, and profitability will be greatest within unmulched, bare soil systems (Obj.
 2).

-Objective 1: Evaluating tarping with conventional, shallow, and no-tillage in a permanent bed system
+Objective 1: Evaluating tarping with deep, shallow, and no-tillage in a permanent bed system

-While tarps have shown some potential to improve no-till systems, most farmers are still combining tarps with conventional tillage practices.
-Our goal is to advance farmer adoption of RT systems by understanding how tarps interact with tillage intensity to affect agronomic and economic performance.
+While tarps have shown some potential to improve no-till systems, many farmers are still combining tarps with conventional tillage practices.
+Our goal was to understand how tarping changes soils, weed dynamics, crop performance, and labor and equipment needs to improve success with RT and NT management.